New boundary conditions in Einstein-scalar gravity in three dimensions: The model

 We are interested in the study of the asymptotic structure of asymptotically locally flat spaces in the minimally coupled Einstein-scalar theory.
 The action principle is given by

 where the self-interacting potential $V(\Phi)$ is unspecified at this point.
 The field equations that follow from the extremization of \eqref{eq:action} produce

-We would like to characterize asymptotically locally flat solutions.
-In order to describe the main features of these spaces, we will concentrate in this section on the solution obtained by Mann and Chan \cite{ Chan:1994qa,Chan:1995wj}.
+We would like to characterize asymptotically locally flat solutions for the action \eqref{eq:action}, for specific potentials $V(\Phi)$.As an example of the main features described by these spaces, we will concentrate in this section on the family of solutions obtained by Mann and Chan \cite{ Chan:1994qa,Chan:1995wj}\footnote{ The emergence of these solutions in the context of low-energy string compactifications and its relation to holography has been studied in \cite{Kanitscheider:2008kd}.}.
 This configuration is the extremum of \eqref{eq:action} with an exponential potential\footnote{$D$-dimensional solutions to the Einstein-scalar theory with this type of potential have been found in \cite{Charmousis:2001nq}.}

 with $\alpha>0$ and $g$ a fixed constant with dimensions of length.
 The circularly symmetric solution reads

 The above configuration possesses two integration constants, $M$ and $L$.
 When $M>0$ and $0<\alpha<2$ the metric represents a black hole whose curvature singularity is being hidden by the event horizon located at $r_0=(g^2 M)^{\tfrac{1}{2-\alpha}}$.